 Remember: You do not need to be the Account Owner to take the Indiana state income tax credit.
 In order to take advantage of this year's Indiana state income tax credit,* your contribution or deposit must be received by December 31.
 We will generally treat contributions sent by U.S. mail as having been made in a given year if checks are postmarked on or before December 31 of the applicable year, and provided the checks are subsequently paid.
 For electronic contributions, we will generally treat contributions received by us in a given year as having been made in that year if you initiate them on or before 11:59 p.m.
 Eastern Time on December 31 of that year and the funds are successfully deducted from your checking or savings account at another financial institution.Electronic bank transfers are the quickest and most efficient way to make a contribution.
 You may take advantage of the electronic bank transfer option through our Online Banking feature.

-*If you are an Indiana taxpayer (resident or non-resident, individual or married), you may receive a 20% State tax credit against your adjusted gross income, up to a maximum of $1,000, for contributions to a CollegeChoice CD Account.
+*If you are an Indiana taxpayer (resident or non-resident, individual or married), you may receive a 20% State tax credit against your adjusted gross income, up to a maximum of $1,500, for contributions to a CollegeChoice CD Account.
 Rollover contributions from another Qualified Tuition Program into a CollegeChoice CD Account do not count as contributions eligible for the tax credit.
-Contributions may be subject to recapture from the Account Owner (not the contributor) in certain circumstances, such as a rollover to another state’s qualified tuition program or a non-qualified withdrawal or distribution from the Account within twelve (12) months after the Account was opened.
-See Program Disclosure Statement for more detailed information.
+This credit may be subject to recapture from the account owner (not the contributor) in certain circumstances, such as rollovers to another state’s 529 plan, federal nonqualified withdrawals, withdrawals used to pay elementary or secondary school tuition for a school outside of Indiana, or qualified education loan repayments as described in the Disclosure Booklet.

 NexBank and its affiliates do not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.